 If you’ve ever worn orthodontic aligners (such as Invisalign) or a bleaching tray, making the shift to sleeping with a mouth guard is fairly easy.
 Just be patient with yourself.
 The first night you might find that it’s a little more difficult to go to sleep having something new in your mouth.
 Maybe you only wear it for a few hours the first night or two, you’ll be completely fine wearing it full time thereafter.

 Within a few days, you should be good to go!
 Patience, practice, and time are all that it takes.
 But if for some reason something hurts—and it shouldn’t—be sure to go back to your dentist to have your mouthguard adjusted.

 As with any other dental appliance, whether it’s dentures, orthodontic aligners, or something else, you need to keep your dental night guard clean.
 Otherwise, it will gradually accumulate buildup across it, which can cause bad breath or some type of an oral infection.

 Follow these easy steps to clean your removable oral appliances:

-Sleeping with a mouthguard helps you avoid or limit issues such as jaw pain, worn dental work, broken teeth, headaches, and sleep apnea.
+Sleeping with a night guard helps you avoid or limit issues such as jaw pain, worn dental work, broken teeth, headaches, and sleep apnea.
 The key is to wear an appliance that’s fitted by your dentist and always use it as directed.
 Even if you don’t have dental insurance, these modestly-priced dental appliances could save you hundreds to thousands of dollars in unnecessary dental treatment a few years down the road.
-So, if you grind your teeth, have sleep apnea, or get a lot of a headaches, definitely talk to your dental provider about being fitted for a splint or mouthguard.
+So, if you grind your teeth, have sleep apnea, or get a lot of a headaches, definitely talk to your dental provider about being fitted for a splint or night guard.